 Do not use your personal or institutional website to self-archive.
 DepositOnce ensures permanent availability (by DOIs) and guarantees the visibility of the publications in scholarly search engines (such as BASE), library catalogues and many other search platforms.

-For networking reasons it is advisable to integrate your publications in academic platforms like ResearchGate and Academia.edu.
-However, uploading publications to these networks is not sufficient concerning the principles of Open Access.
+The use of academic networks (e.g. ResearchGate and Academia.edu) is certainly advisable for networking, but not sufficient from an Open Access perspective.
 These platforms are commercially operating companies, whose development and sustainability are not predictable.
 Furthermore, in most cases self-archiving on commercial platforms is not permitted by publishers (more information).